kaija/mlops-stack/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

 3. Write credentials for accessing the S3 bucket and Dynamo DB table in (1) to a file.
 4. Create Databricks service principals configured for CI/CD, write their credentials to a file, and store their state in the S3 bucket and DynamoDB table created in (2).
+{% elif cookiecutter.cloud == "gcp" %}
+1. Create an GCP gcs bucket for storing ML resource config (job, MLflow experiment, etc) state for the
+2. Create another GCP gcs bucket for storing the state of CI/CD principals provisioned for the current ML project.
+3. Create Databricks service principals configured for CI/CD, write their credentials to a file, and store their state in the gcs bucket created in (2).
 {% endif %}

 Each `bootstrap.py` script will print out the path to a JSON file containing generated secret values